Effect-TS/effect/packages/schema/README.md

   SuccessEncoded,
   Failure,
   FailureEncoded,
-  SuccessAndFailureR
+  ExitR
 > extends Serializable<A, I, R>,
-    WithExit<
-      Success,
-      SuccessEncoded,
-      Failure,
-      FailureEncoded,
-      SuccessAndFailureR
-    > {}
+    WithExit<Success, SuccessEncoded, Failure, FailureEncoded, ExitR> {}
 ```

 **Components**

 - **Payload (`A, I, R`)**: The payload is described using the `Serializable<A, I, R>` trait, which includes the type of the payload (`A`), its serialized form (`I`), and any relevant runtime context (`R`).
-- **Success Case (`Success, SuccessEncoded, SuccessAndFailureR`)**: Defined by `Schema<Success, SuccessEncoded, SuccessAndFailureR>`, this outlines the structure and type of the data upon a successful operation, along with its serialized form.
+- **Success Case (`Success, SuccessEncoded, ExitR`)**: Defined by `Schema<Success, SuccessEncoded, ExitR>`, this outlines the structure and type of the data upon a successful operation, along with its serialized form.
-- **Failure Case (`Failure, FailureEncoded, SuccessAndFailureR`)**: This is analogous to the Success Case but caters to scenarios where the operation fails.
-It is described by `Schema<Failure, FailureEncoded, SuccessAndFailureR>`.
+- **Failure Case (`Failure, FailureEncoded, ExitR`)**: This is analogous to the Success Case but caters to scenarios where the operation fails.
+It is described by `Schema<Failure, FailureEncoded, ExitR>`.

 **Workflow**